Concierge Benefits Advisory

 How fast do you actually answer the phone?

 Same business day, as a rule.
-If you call before 4pm Central on a weekday, you talk to Wil or Viviana that day.
+If you call before 4pm Central on a weekday, your advisor or service lead picks up.
 Outside hours: leave a message; we return calls within one business day.

 See all questions on the FAQ page →

-One conversation tells you whether we are the right fit.
+One call to find out if we are the right fit.